API reference¶

 - Parameters:

-frequency (int) – the feature frequency of the features / the output of the feature maker, in Hz.
-Default is 50 Hz
+frequency (int) – The feature frequency of the features / the output of the feature maker, in Hz.
+Defaults to 50 Hz.

-extension (str) – the filename extension of the files to process in
+torch.load.extension (str) – The filename extension of the files to process in

-, default is “.pt”seed (int) – the random seed for the subsampling, default is 0
+root, default is “.pt”.seed (int) – The random seed for the subsampling, default is 0.

 - Return type: